Randy-RM/mern-blog/README.md

 ### Note

-> This application is a simple MERN Blog with MVC API.
+> This application is a simple MERN Blog with MVC API.\
+> Frontend and Backend is mainly made with TypeScript programming language.

 <br />